k4yt3x/video2x/README.md

 ---

 ## Quick Start

+### Prerequisites

+Before running Video2X, you'll need to ensure you have installed the drivers' external dependencies such as GPU drivers.

+- waifu2x-caffe
+  - GPU mode: Nvidia graphics card driver
+  - cuDNN mode: Nvidia CUDA and [cuDNN](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#install-windows)
+- Other Drivers
+  - GPU driver if you want to use GPU for processing

+### Running Video2X

 The easiest way to run Video2X is to use the full build.
 Extract the full release zip file and you'll get these files.